 In this “tell it like it is” confessional, Anthony Bourdain discusses what really happens behind kitchen doors.
 As an experienced chef with over twenty years under his belt, his memoir shares his experiences from being a culinary school student all the way through owning a restaurant in Tokyo and everything in between.
 In this book, Anthony shares blunt stories that show a behind the scenes look at the struggles every restaurant owner faces.

 Restaurant Owners Uncorked by William Brawley

 Most restaurant books are centered around one person’s experience, but this book is different.
-Restaurant Owners Uncorked is a compilation of interviews with experienced chefs such as Scott Leibfried of “Hell’s Kitchen,” and Phil Roberts of Buca di Beppo.
+Restaurant Owners Uncorked features multiple interviews with experienced cooks such as Scott Leibfried of “Hell’s Kitchen,” and Phil Roberts of Buca di Beppo.
 In this collection, restaurant owners share how they got started in their business, what has worked and has not worked for them along with the pros and cons of working the restaurant business.
 One Amazon reviewer described this book as “a bible for starting and running a successful business, restaurant or not.”